-Supporting Israel’s emergency needs, including medical, health, ambulance and disaster service elements: Ambulances (Standard, Mobile Intensive Care Units — MICUs and Armored), Blood Bank, 166 Emergency Medical Stations, and training in First Aid and CPR for all of Israel’s residents.
+Supporting Israel’s emergency medical needs – ambulance, blood services, and disaster relief.
+Providing ambulances (Standard, Mobile Intensive Care Units — MICUs, and Armored), supporting the Blood Bank, 180 Emergency Medical Stations, and training in First Aid and CPR for all of Israel’s residents.